Our SDH Director

 pliant hand (unarmed) bunkai, weapons (buki) application and synchronization, and makiwara

-(striking object) practice with rocks, stones, sand, trees.
+(striking object) practice with rocks, stones, sand, and trees.
 Cunningham was given a gi and obi

 (uniform and belt) by his mother who made them out of a white bed sheet.
 He would go with his